ronnymarca81/adecco/README.md

 ### Case Analysis

+In this case the client required an application with a login and a task manager with drag and drop like Trello.
+According with the information provided the analysis is:

-In this case for the login page, there could be differents options:
+For the login page, there could be differents options:
 - Authentication with username (email) and password which are stored in a database.
 Once the user types the credentials, those are verified in the database and if they match, the user can access.
 - If the company has corporate mail, the authentication can be through it.
 - Authentication with third parties such as: Gmail, Facebook and others.